Skip to main content

 note

-Conceptually, each block has its trie because the state changes based on the deploys it contains.
+Conceptually, each block has its trie because the state changes based on the transactions it contains.
 For this reason, Casper's implementation has a notion of a TrieStore, which allows us to look up the root node for each trie.